UMass Lowell Recognized as Top Research Institution with R1 Classification. Read More »

 Introduction to Liquid Silicone Injection Molding Process

-• Detailed overview of the liquid silicone rubber injection molding process.
-Discussion of silicone mixing and feeding, shot size selection, filling and flow, and pack/hold practices
+• Walkthrough of liquid silicone rubber injection molding process.
+Discussion of silicone mixing/feeding, shot size, filling/flow, and hold/pack.

-• Discussion of filling problems, venting/vacuum, thermal effects, flow length, orientation, runner and gate flows, flow balancing, pressure profiles, and curing and pressure-volume-temperature (PVT) behavior
+• Discussion of filling problems; venting/vacuum, thermal effects, flow length, orientation, runner and gate flows, flow balancing, pressure profiles, discussion of curing and pressure-volume-temperature (PVT) behavior.

 Liquid Silicone Rubber Injection Mold Considerations

-• Mold types and configurations: two-plate, three-plate, stack, etc.; heating, ejection, and cold runner system.
+• Mold types and configurations: 2-plate, 3-plate, stack, etc.; heating, ejection, and cold runner system.

-• General Design for Manufacturing (DFM): Includes a discussion of undercuts, parting line, fill, and venting.
+• General Design for Manufacturing (DFM) - Undercuts, parting line, fill, and venting.

-• Overmolding Design Considerations: Approaches, materials, and other considerations for overmolding with LSR
+• Overmolding Design Considerations - Approaches, materials, and considerations.

 Process Setup and Troubleshooting